 The Audit Committee appointed PricewaterhouseCoopers LLP ("PwC") to audit our financial statements as of and for the year ended December 31, 2020 and the effectiveness of our internal control over financial reporting as of December 31, 2020.
 PwC has served as our independent registered public accounting firm continuously since May 2002.
-The Audit Committee considered several factors in selecting PwC as our independent registered public accounting firm, including the firm's independence and internal quality controls, the qualifications and experience of the lead audit partner and overall depth of talent, their experience with our industry (including any potential conflicts arising from representation of our direct competitors) and their capability and expertise in handling the breadth and complexity of our global operations along with the firm's familiarity with our business, accounting policies and internal control over financial reporting.
-In determining whether to reappoint PwC as our independent registered public accounting firm for the year ending December 31, 2021, the Audit Committee again took those factors into consideration along with its evaluation of the past performance of PwC.
+The Audit Committee considered several factors in selecting PwC as our independent registered public accounting firm, including the firm's independence and internal quality controls, the qualifications and experience of the lead audit partner and overall depth of talent, their experience with our industry (including any potential conflicts arising from representation of our direct competitors) and their capability and expertise in handling the breadth and complexity of our global operations along with the firm's familiarity with our business, accounting firm for the year ending December 31, 2021, the Audit Committee again took those factors into consideration along with its evaluation of the past performance of PwC.
 The Audit Committee determined that the continued retention of PwC as our independent registered public accounting firm is in the Company's best interests.
 The Audit Committee periodically considers whether there should be a regular rotation of the independent registered public accounting firm in order to assure continuing auditor independence.